 See Related: Climate Change Jobs Around the World

 Can leaf burning affect our waterways?

 The toxic elements in the leaf smoke may destroy the life in the water bodies to the extent that they are made non-functional to support aquatic life.
-This can lead to loss of livelihood for fishermen and other people dependent on water resources, while also increasing pollution levels in our environment negatively.
+This can lead to a loss of livelihood for fishermen and other people dependent on water resources while also negatively increasing pollution levels in our environment.

 See Related: Best Clothing Companies that Plant Trees

 Yes, leaves and other green plant materials are biodegradable and compostable.
 This means you can make nutrients for your garden by leaving them where they fall or adding them to your compost pile.